-The delegation could not violate that trust.
+FDP

+The soecific ressons for the rejection of the Committee's decision follow:

+1. Support rs of the comprimise argued that the two seats would have great symbolic value.
+But 68 symbols would have been a lot better than two.
+We must stop playing the game of accepting token recognition for real change and of allowing the opposition to choose a few "leaders" to represent the people at large especially if, as at the Convention, the opposition is all white and the people are all Negro.
+If the people are going to be heard in this country, then we must make the country talk with and listen to them, and not a handpicked committee.
+The people sent 68 delegates that they chose in open convention, The delegation could not violate that trust.

-- 2. The first provision of that compromise was that the Regular delegation would be fully seated and recognized.
-The FDP did not go to Atlantic City to vote for a proposal which would recognize the Regular party as the Democratic representative in Mississippi.
-The FDP came to unseat the regulars because they don't represent the people of Mississippi.
-Even the two seats offered to the FDP would not have been Mississippi votes, but merely votes at large. - 3.
-The compromise made pretense at setting up means of challenging delegations in 1968 from states which interfere with Negro participation in the party.
-But the Credentials Committee, in private talks with the FDP delegation, said that it would not guarantee a single registered voter added to the lists in the next four years.
-Less than 6 percent of votingage Negroes are now registered in the state.
-In order to participate in regular democratic party politics in Mississippi you must be a registered voter.
+2. The first provision of that compromise was that the Regular delegation would be fully seated and recognized.
+The FDP did not go to Atlantic City to vote for a proposal which would recognize the Regular party as the Democratic representatio tive of Mississippi.
+The FDP came to unseat the regulars because they don't represent the people of Mississippi Even the two seats offered to the FDP would not have been Mississippi votes, but merely votes at large.

+3. The compromise made pretense at setting up thens of challenging delegation in 1968 from states which interfere with Negro participation in the party But the Credentials Committee, in private talks with the FDP delegation, said that it would not guarantee a single registered voter added to the lists in the nexr four years.
+Less than 6 percent of votingage Begroes are now registereed in the state.
+In order to participate in regular democratic party politics in Mississippi you must be a registeree voter.
 The compromise proposal dealt only with "voters".
-So, even if Negroes are permitted to attend meetings in 1968 to prove the party is "open", they don't stand any real chance of having a voice in the decision of that party. - 4.
-Some supporters of the compromise argued that the FDP was representing all Negroes in the country and the two seats offered would mean a lot to them in the Northern cities, where rioting has been taking place.
-But the 68 persons came to Atlan ic City to represent the Negroes of Mississippi and not the country as a whole.
+So, ven if Negroes are permitted to attend meetings in 1968 to prove the party is "open", they don't stand y real chance of having a voice in the decision of that party.

+4. Some supporters of the compromise argued that the FDP was representing all Negroes in the country and the two seats offered would mean a lot to them in Northern cloics, where rioting has been taking place.
+But the 68 persons came to Atlantic City to represent the Negroes of Mississippi and not the country as a whole.
 That is the nature of all delegations at the convention.
-It is unreasonable to ask the Mississippi delegation to bear the burden of the entire country especially since it is one of the most powerless groups in the country to actually affect conditions.
-There is no reason why the Negroes of Mississippi should be sacrificed on the altar of national politics. - 5.
-The compromise offered no precedent for the future, especially since it was not based on any precedent in the past.
-It offered the FDP nothing in the way of permanent recognition, patronage, official status or a guarantee of participation in the 1968 convention.
-The compromise was a completely one-shot affair; the FDP is not.
+It is unreasonable to ask the Mississippi delegation to bear the burden of the entire country - especially since it is one of the most powerless groups in the country to actually affect conditions.
+There is no reason why the Negroes of Mississippi should be sacrificed on the alter of Ntional politics.